The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 However, cadmium has also been recognised as a toxin and carcinogen that is harmful when ingested or inhaled.

 PRODUCTS FOR USE IN PIERCINGS ('POST ASSEMBLIES')

 Any post assembly for use in piercings must have a rate of nickel release less than 0.2 micrograms per square centimetre, per week.
 The post assembly is the part of the product designed for insertion into the wound caused by piercing, plus any faces that hold the piece in and against the wound (such as the ball or butterfly).

-When testing for nickel migration laboratories may make an allowance for uncertainty in the results using the prescribed test methods, as outlined in British Standard BS EN 1811:2011+A1:2015: Reference test method for release of nickel from all post assemblies which are inserted into pierced parts of the human body and articles intended to come into direct and prolonged contact with the skin.
+When testing for nickel migration, laboratories may make an allowance for uncertainty in the results using the prescribed test methods, as outlined in European Standard BS EN 1811: Reference test method for release of nickel from all post assemblies which are inserted into pierced parts of the human body and articles intended to come into direct and prolonged contact with the skin.

 This includes jewellery and imitation jewellery articles and hair accessories, such as:

 There are some exemptions to this, such as the use of crystal lead glass in jewellery.

 The Regulations restrict cadmium content in jewellery to 0.01% (100 mg/kg) by weight of metal and this applies to: